Lane County Programs

 Intensive Treatment Services (ITS)

-The Intensive Day Treatment Program began in 1971.
-This program offers an integrated treatment and education program geared towards children who have severe emotional and behavioral problems and are not succeeding in regular public school settings.
-Individual therapy, group therapy and an individualized academic program are provided five days per week year round.
+The Intensive Day Treatment Program (ITS) offers an integrated treatment and education program geared towards children who have severe emotional and behavioral issues and are not succeeding in regular public school settings.
+Individual therapy, group therapy, and an individualized academic program are provided 5 days per week year round.
 Family therapy is provided weekly.

-The Child Center’s Intensive Day Treatment Program provides integrated psychiatric day treatment and special education services at our Marcola Road campus for up to 20 children between the ages of 4 and 12, whose primary handicapping condition, at the time of admission, is diagnosed to be severe mental, emotional and behavioral disorder as determined by an individualized comprehensive assessment.
-The disturbance must have advanced to a degree and complexity where no other less restrictive program in the community can adequately meet the special needs of the child and family.
-This program is considered a highly restrictive program and as such a short-term placement of 12 months or less.
+The Child Center’s Intensive Day Treatment Program provides integrated psychiatric day treatment and special education services at our Marcola Road campus for children between the ages of 4 and 12, whose primary condition, at the time of admission, is diagnosed to be severe mental, emotional and/or behavioral disorder as determined by an individualized comprehensive assessment.

 Children appropriate for this level of service will: